jinjinyuen/AMLShw/README.md

 # Applied Machine Learning System ELEC0134(20/21) Assignment

+You need to download shape_predictor_68_face_landmarks.dat from release at first.
 These codes were written under Window10 system.
 If you would like to run it under Mac OS system, you may need to change a little bit codes.
 For instance, in collection.py, change the '\\' to '\' in function extract_features_labels.